top of page

 • 2 min read

-When teaching basic English, I frequently use a children's ABC song to help adults learn the alphabet.
-I've discovered that singing brings enjoyment and laughter to what might otherwise be a dull and tedious learning session.
-Today, we are exploring how singing can encourage thankfulness, introduce fun, and aid in remembering what is important when anxiety hits.
+When teaching basic English, I often use a children’s ABC song to help adults learn the alphabet.
+Singing brings enjoyment and laughter to what might otherwise feel like a dull and repetitive lesson.
+It also helps us remember what we have learned.

-As the new week begins, I invite you to join me in singing Psalm 11.
-The Psalms were composed as Hebrew poems and were sung in the temple during communal worship.
+As this new week begins, I invite you to join me in singing Psalm 11.
+The Psalms were written as Hebrew poetry, and many were sung as part of communal worship.
+Their words helped God’s people express sorrow, gratitude, fear, hope, and faith.

 Two women in a car, smiling and clapping.
 One wears sunglasses and a white sweater.
 Sunlit interior, joyous mood.
 Background is blurred.